 Until such time as the provisions of certain existing indentures to which certain of UGC Holdings' subsidiaries are currently subject that require such subsidiaries to offer to repurchase the bonds issued thereunder upon a change of control of UGC Holdings are rendered inapplicable (either by redemption of the applicable bonds, defeasance in accordance with the terms of the indenture, waiver or amendment) or such a change of control occurs, other than as a result of a breach of the standstill agreement by Liberty, Liberty will vote its shares in the election of directors in its sole discretion.
 Following such time (unless, in the case of the occurrence of a change of control as to which a defeasance or waiver of the change of control restrictions has not occurred, more than \$200.0 million remains outstanding under UGC Holdings' indenture), Liberty will be entitled to nominate four members of our Board or, if greater, a number equal to at least 33.0% of our Board, and the Founders will be entitled to nominate the same number of directors.
 The then current Board will nominate the remaining members of the Board.
-Liberty will then be obligated to vote their shares of our common stock in favor of such nominees to our Board and, unless requested to do so by the Founders, will not vote to remove any Board member nominated by the Founders, except for cause.
-Pursuant to a separate voting agreement between United and the Founders, the Founders will likewise be obligated to vote their shares of our common stock in favor of such nominees to our Board and, unless requested to do so by Liberty, will not vote to remove any Board members nominated by Liberty, except for cause.
+Liberty will then be obligated to vote their shares of our common stock in favor of such nominees to our Board and, unless requested to do so by the Founders, will likewise be obligated to vote their shares of our common stock in favor of such nominees to our Board and, unless requested to do so by Liberty, will not vote to remove any Board members nominated by Liberty, except for cause.